-The theme park has been criticized because the new addition does not resemble the 45th president
+The theme park has been criticized because the new addition to this Magic Kingdom attraction does not resemble 45 at all

-Disney has only released a press video and pictures of the new Trump robot, but the attraction is still closed to visitors; the official reopening date has yet to be announced.
-Some critics have argued that by Disney adding Trump to the Hall of Presidents, some might see it as politically problematic, but the company has replied that it has been tradition to include all presidents, regardless of their political views.
+Disney has only released a press video and pictures of the new Trump robot, but the attraction is still closed to visitors, and the official reopening date has yet to be announced.
+Some critics have argued that Disney adding 45 to the Hall of Presidents is politically problematic, but the company has replied that it has been tradition to include all presidents, regardless of their political views.

-However, most of the critics Disney has received are in regards to the robot’s lack of resemblance to Donald Trump.
+However, most of the critics Disney have received are in regards to the robot’s lack of resemblance to Donald Trump.
 Twitter users, for instance, have taken it upon themselves to compare the robot with other public figures (polititians and others) who actually resemble the robot.
-Some have said that it looks more like Hillary Clinton, as if the company had been ready for Clinton to win when Trump surprised them with his victory.
-Disney has not addressed these claims.
+Some have said that it looks more like Hillary Clinton, as if the company had been ready for Clinton to win, when Trump surprised them with his victory.
+Disney has not addressed these claims at all.
 Others have said that the figure looks like actor Jon Voight, film critic Roger Ebert, and even a Chucky doll.

 **No other president’s robot has been criticized the way Trump’s has**